Haidra-Org/AI-Horde/FAQ.md

 ### What is a worker?

-A worker is computer with usually a mid-range or higher class GPU, who has setup specific software to generate images via Stable Diffusion or KoboldAI localy and it connected to the horde through what we call the "bridge".
+A worker is computer with usually a mid-range or higher class GPU, who has installed specific software to generate images via Stable Diffusion or KoboldAI locally and it connected to the horde through what we call the "bridge".
 It is constantly polling the horde for new generations and receiving Kudos in return for creating them.

 ### What is in it for the worker?